coolpalani/auto_wordpress/README.md

 openstack stack create -t ./heat/servers.yml stack --parameters "key_name=your_key" "net=your_private_net"
 ~~~
 Also you can personalize wordpress with group_vars/all file where are all variables of wordpress configuration.

+When installation complete you have to put the server1's ip en first position of resolv.conf and search wordpress.example.com